KeralaDevelopers/keraladevelopers.github.io.bak/README.md

 </details>

 ## Create Blogpost
-create a pull request of an markdown/mdx file to `src/content/post`
+fork the repository & create a pull request of an markdown/mdx file to `src/content/post`
 Copy the following markdown template